 Porteus Kiosk-Linux kiosk Distro

 The Porteus Kiosk is a full-fledged dedicated Linux distro that is meant for Kiosk machines.
-It is a lightweight Linux Distro that allows using only the web browser and restricts the user to use any other features or applications.
-Also, the browser in the Porteus Kiosk is locked down in order to stop someone from tampering with the browser settings or downloading and installing the software.
+It is a lightweight Linux Distro that allows using only the web browser and restricts the user from using any other features or applications.
+Also, the browser in the Porteus Kiosk is locked down to stop someone from tampering with the browser settings or downloading and installing the software.

-Furthermore, after installing the Porteus Kiosk, every time when it boots, it automatically opens the Firefox or Google Chrome browser with the homepage you have set during the configuration of the Porteus Kiosk Linux distro.
-It also not going to save the users passwords, history, most of the menu disable for providing better security; whenever the browser restarted it flushed all the caches to start clean sessions.
+Furthermore, after installing the Porteus Kiosk, whenever it boots, it automatically opens the Firefox or Google Chrome browser with the homepage you have set during the configuration of the Porteus Kiosk Linux distro.
+It also does not save the user’s passwords or history, most of the menus were disabled to provide better security; whenever the browser restarted it flushed all the caches to start clean sessions.
 Download: Porteus

 Webconverger

 If you looking for an easy way to turn your PC into a Web kiosk?
 Then try the Webconverger Linux kiosk distro solution it can help you.
-It is basically an open-source Web Kiosk software that can turn instantly turn your normal machine into a Kiosk that can use in banks, cafes, schools, and other places & community centers.
-The Webconverger comes in ISO format that can simply extract on a bootable USB memory stick and boot it from the BIOS menu to test it out before going commercial.
+It is an open-source Web Kiosk software that can instantly turn your normal machine into a Kiosk that can be used in banks, cafes, schools, and other places & community centers.
+The Webconverger comes in ISO format that can simply be extracted on a bootable USB memory stick and booted from the BIOS menu to test it out before going commercial.
 It needs 1GB of RAM to work properly.
 It comes in a free version along with the side of three paid versions with extended features.
 Download: Web converger

-The Webconverger features No user-tracking, surfing sessions private/incognito, Turnkey and locked down solutions, automatically updates for browser & system, and more.
+The Webconverger features No user-tracking, surfing sessions private/incognito, Turnkey and locked down solutions, automatic updates for browser & system, and more.
 It is a Debian-based web kiosk with the default Mozilla Firefox browser.

 Linutop Kiosk software